msaari/relevanssi/readme.txt

 * New feature: New filter hook `relevanssi_admin_search_blocked_post_types` makes it easy to block Relevanssi from searching a specific post type in the admin dashboard.
 There's built-in support for Reusable Content Blocks `rc_blocks` post type, for example.
 * New feature: The reason why a post is not indexed is now stored in the `_relevanssi_noindex_reason` custom field.
 * Changed behaviour: The `relevanssi_indexing_restriction` filter hook has a changed format.
 Instead of a string value, the filter now expects an array with the MySQL query in the index 'mysql' and a reason in string format in 'reason'.
 There's some temporary backwards compatibility for this.
+* Minor fix: Improves handling of emoji in indexing.
+If the database supports emoji, they are allowed, otherwise they are encoded.

 = 4.6.0 =
 * Changed behaviour: Phrases in OR search are now less restrictive.
 A search for 'foo "bar baz"' used to only return posts with the "bar baz" phrase, but now also posts with just the word 'foo' will be returned.